mcl8on/MMM-PGA/README.md

 `includeTies`| Whether to include more than `numLeaderboard` players due to ties.
 If false only `numLeaderboard` players will be shown and `maxLeaderboard` will be irrelevant. <br> <br> _Type:_ `Boolean`<br> Defaults to true
 `showLogo`| Shows the PGA logo in the header<br><br>_Type:_ `Boolean` <br>Defaults to false `showFlags`| Shows the flag of the players country next to the player in the leaderboards<br><br>_Type:_ `Boolean` <br> Defaults to false
-`favorites`| Array of playerids to show on the My Favorites Board.
-All the players in the Favorites array will be displayed on the board.
-See section below on how to find the playerid of your favorite players <br> <br> _Type:_ `Array` of playerids `String` <br> Defaults to an empty array.
+`favorites`| Array of favorite boards to show.
+Each favorite board has a headerName and a favoriteList an array of player ids(String).
+See sample configuration for details.
+All the players in the favorite board object will be displayed on the board if they are playing in the current tournament.
+See section below on how to find the playerid of your favorite players <br> <br> _Type:_ `Array` of favorite board `[ Object ]` <br> Defaults to an empty array.

 # Example Configuration

 ```
 {
 	module: 'MMM-PGA',
 	position: "top_left",
 	maxWidth: "100%",
 	config: {
 		colored: true,
 		showBoards: true,
 		showLocation: true,
 		numTournaments: 3,
 		numLeaderboard: 5,
 		maxLeaderboard: 10,
 		includeTies: true,
 		showLogo: true,
-				showFlags: false,
+		showFlags: true,
+		favorites: 	[
+						{ headerName: "My Favorites",
-				favorites: [ "462", "1059", "9002", "11456", "9478"]
+						favoriteList: ["462", "1059", "9002", "11456", "9478"]},
+						{ headerName: "Some Other Guys",
+						favoriteList: ["462","110","4780" ]},
+					],
 	}
 },

 ```

 # Getting the Player ID of your favorite players

+## Option 1

+A file is included (players.md) with a list of players along with their associated id.

+## Option 2

+if you cannot find the id in the file you can always look up a player online.

 1. Goto to http://www.espn.com/golf/players
 1. Find the player you want to add to your favorites